 European Parliament | 2022

-This report Future Shocks 2022 is about addressing risks and building capabilities for Europe in a contested world.
-The coronavirus crisis has demonstrated not only that the European Union faces a variety of risks, and that those disparate risks are interlinked, but that the response to such challenges to the Union is stronger with the Union and its Member States acting together.
-Russia’s war on Ukraine, which was launched while this study was being drafted, shows us not just the added value of concerted action by the Union but also the ability of EU institutions and Member States to find new and effective solutions to deal with major shocks.
+This report Future Shocks 2022 addresses risks and building capabilities for Europe in a contested world.
+The coronavirus crisis has demonstrated that the European Union faces various risks and that those disparate risks are interlinked, and that the response to such challenges to the Union is stronger with the Union and its Member States acting together.
+Russia’s war on Ukraine, launched while this study was being drafted, shows us more than just the added value of the Union’s concerted action and the ability of EU institutions and Member States to find new and effective solutions to deal with major shocks.

 Risks and policy responses linked

 This paper, the first in an annual series, seeks to assess the risks to, and capabilities and resilience of, the EU system.
 Building on a review of global risks, it considers in detail specific risks with the potential to harm Europe and its people.

 It then sets out options for policy responses to ensure Europe can address the dangers of such risks and minimise the potential damage.
 Among the options set out are those previously included in European Parliament resolutions, in positions from other EU institutions, and in policy papers from think tanks and stakeholders.